etechlearner/enterprise/README.md

 - Gitlab CE v10.0.3
 - Redis v2.8

 For automation and configuration purposes, Ansible v2.2 is also recommended.
-For monitoring, Stoplight recommends:
+For monitoring purposes, Stoplight recommends the following applications:

-- InfluxDB v1.3
+- InfluxDB v1.3 for metrics storage and aggregation
-- Kapacitor v1.3
+- Kapacitor v1.3 for alerting and metrics processing
-- Telegraf v1.4
+- Telegraf v1.4 for metrics collection
-- Mtail v3.0
+- Mtail v3.0 for whitebox monitoring of application logs

 ## Components